 Then you are going to squirt the toilet cleaner all over the metal.
 I found the more you put on, the better it works.
 (In my research, everyone recommended using Clorox Clinging Bleach Gel Toilet Bowl Cleaner so that’s what I used.)

-Then take your steel wool again and use it to help rub the toilet cleaner everywhere.
+Take your steel wool again and use it to help rub the toilet cleaner everywhere.
 It will naturally settle into all of the grooves, but make sure to rub it into all of the ridges as well.

 I accidentally discovered that you can add more age and wear by tearing off small bits of damp steel wool and leaving them to dry on the metal.
 You don’t have to do this, but it really made a big difference in how weathered my metal looked.